ryanlfoster/mattsoria/_content/4-about/page.md

 currentlocation: valparaiso, chile
 whatidocontent: |
   ## What I Do
   I work with clients or teams to create beautiful, interesting and effective designs for the web, and build those designs on top of a solid (but responsive) foundation of scalable, semantic, and [future-friendly](http://futurefriendlyweb.com/thinking.html) code.
+With every project I work on I make it a priority to spend time with [performance](https://developers.google.com/speed/docs/best-practices/rules_intro) and [accessibility](http://a11yproject.com/) optimization.

   I consider myself a **Front-end** Developer, which means I spend most of my time writing in **HTML**, **CSS** (Sass actually), and **JavaScript** (jQuery is my flavor), but I also spend a bit of time working with **PHP**.
 A website will get really stale, really fast if you can't edit or add to it, so I build sites for **content management systems** (CMS) like [WordPress](http://wordpress.org), [Statamic](http://statamic.com), and [Perch](http://grabaperch.com), which are my current favorites, but I will work with any CMS that best fits your project's needs.